anton-k/haskell-wushu-panda/01-pomodoro/README.md

 ```

 Notice how we use our main function `pomodoroArgs`.
 The rest is a common boilerplate
-that is easy to look up in the hackage docs.
+that is easy to look up in the Hackage docs.
 I don't know still what raccoon operator
 `<**>` means.
 But surprisingly we are done with the code.
 This is a power of Haskell in action.
 We did something useful in just 60 lines of code.